yasmeenokh/class-3-coding/lab06_reading.md

 * functions allow you to group a series of statements togather to perform a specific task.
 * A statement in a function is not always executed when a page loads.
-* Some functions nedd to be provided with information to perform a task, these picese ot information are known as parameters.
+* Some functions neeed to be provided with information to perform a task, these picese ot information are known as parameters.
 * programming language often relay upon name/value pairs

 ## **Function declaration**